realityexpander/CICalc/README.md

 3. **PR** from `*.*.*/release` to `main` branch will trigger a Bitrise build for a *SIGNED RELEASE* AAB and deploy to Play Store Production track

-Note: "Staging" Variant is not used in this project. (even though we are using a `staging` branch to deploy to Firebase App Distribution)
+Note: `staging` Variant is not used in this project.
+(even though we are using a `staging`branch to deploy to Firebase App Distribution)

+TODO: Use a `staging` branch for `staging` workflow, and build a *SIGNED RELEASE* AAB for Firebase App Distribution.
+The `staging` variant uses a staging backend API, and the `release` variant uses a production backend API.

 ### Flow for a new feature:
 1. Create a new `x.x.x/feature` branch from `dev` branch